upb-lea/openmodelica-microgrid-gym/docs/index.rst

 Welcome to OpenModelica Microgrid Gym Toolbox documentation!
 =====================================================================

-The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation of different microgrids to train and test reinforcement learning agents and to compare them with classical parameter tuning.
+The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation of different microgrids and to train and test reinforcement learning agents and to compare them with classical parameter tuning.

 Content